Ghutan (film): Plot

 Without knowing anything about Ravi, Priya falls in love with him.
 Her mother tries to warn her that Ravi is trying to play with her life, but she is not ready to listen.
 Nancy warns Ravi about Catherine and confesses that she comes home every night and stares at his bedroom door for hours.
 Ravi decides to check what's going on and goes to her grave and starts digging it, but Jaggi stops him.
 A police officer finds them, and they lie to him, saying they stopped to urinate.

 Catherine attacks Priya and haunts her.
 On the other hand, Catherine's uncle files a police complaint saying that his niece is missing.
 The police inspector grows suspicious and checks the graveyard where he met Ravi and Jaggi on the first day.
 He digs the grave only to find that the body is missing, but he finds a chain belonging to Catherine.
 Priya confronts Ravi, asking for an explanation, but he consoles her, saying it was just her imagination.
 Nancy asks her to meet Prof. Siddarth Nath Bhatacharya, who serves as a medium to communicate with the dead ones.
-He informs her that it was none other than Catherine and Ravi who murdered her.
+He informs her that it was none other than Ravi who murdered Catherine.
 He warns her to stay away from Ravi.

 Priya angrily confronts Ravi and accuses him of murdering Catherine.
 Jaggi overhears the conversation and tries to kill Priya.
 But Catherine comes in time and saves her by killing Jaggi.
 Ravi seeks the help of the Father.
 Priya asks Ravi to surrender himself to the police, and he agrees.
 Catherine confronts Father and angrily accuses him of helping Ravi.
-Father tries to relieve Catherine from her body but only to be killed by her.
+Father tries to relieve Catherine from her body only to be killed by her.

 Ravi surrenders and confesses the truth to the police, but the inspector asks for evidence that Catherine is dead as they couldn't find her dead body.
 Ravi decides to make Nancy confess the truth as she is the only witness to Catherine's murder.
 Catherine attacks Nancy, and she also becomes evil.
 Nancy attacks Ravi aggressively and he kills her.

 Ravi tries to run away with Priya, but Catherine confronts them on their way.
 He asks her what exactly she wants him to do.
 She replies that he needs to confess his sin where he buried her alive.
 She attacks him and buries herself and Ravi alive where she was buried.